About the Journal

 2011(II)-2013(I).
 Olga Patricia Pinzón Florián, Ph.D.

-During this period, Dr. Pinzón, in collaboration with the editorial committee, composed of faculty members Ángela Parrado-Rosselli, Rocío Cortés, and René López, published Volumes 14(2), 15(1), 15(2), and 16(1).
-Additionally, the process of indexing the journal in national and international bibliographic databases such as DOAJ, Ulrich’s Web, and CABI was initiated.
+During this period, Dr. Pinzón, with the collaboration of the editorial committee composed of professors Ángela Parrado-Rosselli, Rocío Cortes, and René López, published volumes 14(2), 15(1), 15(2), and 16(1).
+Likewise, a process of indexing in national and international bibliographic databases such as DOAJ, Ulrichsweb, CABI, and Scielo was initiated, with the support and supervision of editorial assistant Roy González.